 We are the same, we are one.

 I honor the place in you that is the same as it is in me.

 It is a way to tell another human soul, that you see beneath the outer trappings that make us appear different than each other.
-By using this word to greet one another and to close a yoga practice is a sacred utterance that we see beneath the veil that separates us, into the divine oneness and deep inner connection of the universal consciousness that moves through all of us.
+By using this word to greet one another is a sacred utterance that we see beneath the veil that separates us, into the divine oneness and deep inner connection of the universal consciousness that moves through all of us.